-*This post contains elements of prior posts, but is a new post!
+*This post contains elements of prior posts, but has been updated for the mindset series.

 The Big Idea— Most people try to make changes in their lives by using willpower while ignoring the environments they place themselves in.
 But research plainly shows that willpower is like a muscle that fatigues if you use it too heavily in a short period of time.
 Today we will learn how to bypass this common human tendency and dramatically increase your odds of making big changes in your life.

 A few years ago, my wife and I got the chance to take a bucket list trip to the Galapagos Islands.